-Almost all of our 24.4 million outstanding shares of common stock, as well as a substantial number of shares of our common stock underlying outstanding warrants, are available for sale in the public market, either pursuant to Rule 144 under the Securities Act or an effective registration statement.
+Almost all of our 24.4 million outstanding shares of common stock, as well as a substantial number of shares of our common stock underlying outstanding warrants, are available for sale in the public market, either pursuant to Rule 144 under the Securities Act of 1933, as amended, or the Securities Act, or an effective registration statement.
+In addition, we recently filed a shelf registration statement on Form S-3 pursuant to which we may sell up to \$75 million of our equity securities over the next three years.
 Sales of a substantial number of shares of our common stock, or the perception that such sales may occur, may adversely impact the price of our common stock.